An overview of IVF treatment for Infertility

 The sperm and eggs are then brought together – simplistically this is either 50,000 or so sperm put in a dish with each egg and left to their own devices or ICSI, where a single sperm is injected into each egg.
 In some circumstances it may be of benefit to use specialised methods to select which sperm to use (PICSI, IMSI).

 Your eggs and sperm are then nurtured in a highly specialised culture fluid inside an incubator overnight and checked the next morning for signs of fertilisation.
 Your fertilised embryos will be grown, usually for five days and the embryo that looks the strongest placed into your uterus five days after the egg retrieval.
-This procedure is usually painless and feels similar to a pap smear.
-An ultrasound probe placed on your lower abdomen will let you see the fine catheter (tube) being threaded through your cervix into your uterus (most women cannot feel this).
-The embryo is gently flushed out of the tube and into your uterus.
+This procedure feels similar to a pap smear.
+An ultrasound probe placed on your lower abdomen will let you see the fine catheter (tube) being threaded through your cervix into your uterus (most women do not feel this).
+The embryo is gently flushed out of the fine catheter and into your uterus.

 Any remaining embryos judged of good quality are cryostored (frozen) – ideally for a second or third baby later, but if the fresh embryo does not result in an ongoing pregnancy a frozen embryo can be transferred the following month.

-After the embryo is transferred another support hormone will be given to keep the uterus quiet – giving the embryo a chance to implant.
+After the embryo is transferred another support hormone will be given to keep your uterus quiet – giving the embryo a chance to implant.

 And the wait for a much anticipated pregnancy test begins.

 Treating Infertility: What I offer you as a Fertility Specialist.